How to Develop a Software-as-a-Service Application? The Complete Guide

 Step 3: Development and Testing

-The essence of SaaS development is to turn a design into a live platform.
+The essence of developing SaaS applications is to turn a design into a live platform.
 What we mean by that:

 - The designer provides the UX/UI design files,

 - The backend engineer then writes the code necessary for the features to function,

 - The frontend developer deploys the design to the server and connects the frontend to the backend,